ShingShen/fileriver/README.md

 ## 👨‍💻 Developer Notes

-This MVP is ideal for quick testing, demonstrations, or internal use cases where simple file transfer is required across different protocols.
+This tool is ideal for quick testing, demonstrations, or internal use cases where simple file transfer is required across different protocols.
 It provides a foundation for building a more advanced, multi-protocol file management platform.